anchor14/anchor-blog/src/blogs/trauma-ssri.md

 The end goal of my life is to live a good life.
 Nothing changes that.
 So the question I should always be asking on any given day are

-> "Am I still capable of living a good life?"
+>"Am I capable of living a good life?"

 As long as that is a "Yes" I need to ask myself

->How do I live a good life?"
+>How do I live it?"

 After what happened, I still had a version of good life moving forward in my head.
 When the laziness overwhelmed me, this was gone.
 One of the definitions a good life for me is to learn something new and thrive in curiosity, and with laziness you can't do this much.
 With some level of manageable negative emotions, you can.
 As complicated it is to answer the second question, I would much rather suffer through that one, than lacking the confidence to answer yes to the first question.